yijunn/byebyeyh/README.md

 ## Add your farewell message to Yamato Chua:
 1. Add your message to `src/messages.js`
-2. Compress and resize your profile and cover images and add them to the `public/` folder
+2. Add your profile and cover images to the `public/` folder

 ## Message preview
 ![](example.png)